ethereum-optimism/monitorism/README.md

 # Monitorism

-A blockchain surveillance tool that supports monitoring for the OP Stack and EVM-compatible chains.
+_Monitorism_ is a tooling suite that supports monitoring and active remediation actions for the OP Stack chain.

+The suite is composed of two main components: `op-monitorism` and `op-defender`, that can be used together or separately and see below for more details.

 ## Monitors Components